-Hackers left their deface message along with a message explaining why the website was attack and what they want from the government of Philippine.
+Hackers left their deface message along with a message explaining why the website was attacked and what they want from the government of Philippine.

 The Philippine Government has just passed a bill that effectively ends the Freedom of Expression in the Philippines.